Heidy-Elkhaligy/Comparative-Analysis-of-Structural-Features-in-SLiMs-from-Eukaryotes-Bacteria-and-Viruses/data_and_scripts/eukaryotes/README.md

-In this directory all the data files related to eukaryotes will be added.
+In this directory all the generated files related to eukaryotic SLiMs will be added